External/Carried Module Resits

 - £2.00 per credit (ie £20.00 for a 10 credit module), plus

-- £50.00 administration fee (increases to £100 after the deadline).
+- £50.00 administration fee.
 This is a one-off fee, which is the same regardless of how many modules you take.

 Resit fees will be charged to your University account after the deadline for resit applications has passed.
 You will receive a statement of fees by email and must pay immediately.
 Failure to pay will result in late payment administration charges of £20 per month until the debt is repaid in full.
-For further information, visit http://www.leeds.ac.uk/students/waystopay.
+For further information, visit this webpage How to Pay (a link to the How to Pay webpage will also be available in the statement of fees document).

 Resit assessment dates

 You must take assessments when the module is next offered:

-- Semester 1 modules take place in January
+- Semester 1 module resits take place in January

-- Semester 2 modules take place in May/June.
+- Semester 2 module resits take place in May/June.

 Unfortunately, it isn't possible to find out the exact date of an assessment before you apply.
 This is because we write the timetable once we know which modules students have applied for.
-You should check the assessment timetable publication dates to find out when your assessment date will be published.
+You should check the assessment timetable publication dates webpage to find out when the assessment timetables will be published.

-As long as you apply by the deadline, you will be able to view your individual timetable (via Student Services) once it has been published.
+As long as you apply by the deadline, you will be able to view your individual timetable (available through Minerva) once it has been published.
+You can also view the timetable online through the Timetable by Module webpage.

-Please check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies, remembering to include your full name and student ID number in your email.
+When you view your timetable check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies.
+Contact the team using the email address Examinations@leeds.ac.uk remembering to include your full name and student ID number in your email.

 Contact your school directly to find out the deadlines for submitting assessed work.

 Cancelling a resit application

-Email the Assessment & Progress Team to cancel a resit application.
+Email the Assessment & Progress Team (using the email address Examinations@leeds.ac.uk) to cancel a resit application.
 Remember to include your full name, student ID number and module codes of the resits you wish to cancel.